SUNY ESF

 Mission Statement

-The mission of the American Chestnut Research and Restoration Project at the State University of New York College of Environmental Science and Forestry (ESF) is to conduct basic and applied research that will lead to the development of a blight-tolerant American chestnut tree (Castanea dentata).
+The mission of the American Chestnut Research and Restoration Project at the State University of New York College of Environmental Science and Forestry (ESF) is to conduct basic and applied research that will lead to the development of blight-tolerant American chestnut trees (Castanea dentata).
 Our goal is to reintroduce a population of these tolerant trees back into forest ecosystems of the eastern United States.

 Overview